 Infrared stellar radiation

-In this thesis we spectroscopically study Wolf-Rayet stars in the infrared wavelengths.
+In this thesis we spectroscopically study Wolf-Rayet stars in infrared wavelengths.
 We concentrate on particular Wolf-Rayet stars, namely WR 105 (subtype WN9h), WR 102g (subtype WC8), WR 102f (subtype WC8) and LHO 76 (subtype WC9d).
-Stellar data were obtained from the ESO (European Southern Observatory) archive, where they were acquired by spectrographs CRIRES and SINFONI.
-We downloaded these data and we reduced them using programs Gasgano and EsoRex.
-Reduction cascade of the infrared data is thoroughly described in one of the chapters in this thesis.
+Stellar data were obtained from the ESO (European Southern Observatory) archive, where they were acquired using spectrographs CRIRES and SINFONI.
+We downloaded these data and reduced them through the use of programs Gasgano and EsoRex.
+Reduction cascade of the infrared data is meticulously described in one of the chapters in this thesis.
 We also observed one data set of the star WR 105 at Ondřejov observatory and we reduced these data with IRAF.
-Finally, we carried out the identification of lines in the spectra and we interpreted their meanings, which helped, for example, in reclassification of some investigated stars.
+Finally, we carried out the identification of lines in the spectra and we interpreted their meanings, which helped, for example, in the reclassification of some investigated stars.

 Ján

-A common problem when analysing data from thermal desorption of thin layers is the determination of the activation energy of observed reactions.
-Common methods, like the Redhead method, are known for their imprecise results caused by diffusion.
-Diffusion changes the width of desorption peaks, which often leads to strong inaccuracies.
+A common problem when analysing data from the thermal desorption of thin layers is the determination of the activation energy of observed reactions.
+Common methods, like the Redhead method, are known for their imprecise results caused by diffusion: diffusion changes the width of desorption peaks, which often leads to strong inaccuracies.
 However, our computational model has shown that the diffusion coefficient and the depth from which the gas comes leave unique signatures in the peaks' shapes.
-Making use of these properties, we have developed software capable of fitting experimental data into the model.
-The results showed up to be considerably more precise than the results of common methods.
+Making use of these properties, we have developed software which is capable of fitting experimental data into the model.
+The results were considerably more precise than the results obtained through common methods.
 In most cases, the results of fitting turned out to be within the expected range, which was rarely true when using the traditional methods.
-We believe that this novel method we have developed is a powerful new tool for computing the activation energy of chemical reactions and can replace the methods used in present to produce more accurate results.
+We believe that this novel method we have developed is a powerful new tool for computing the activation energy of chemical reactions and can replace the methods presently used as it can produce more accurate results.

 Veronika

 Characterization of HGF/Met signaling pathway in osteosarcoma cell lines, specifically reference cell line Saos-2 and five osteosarcoma cell lines derived from patients.

 The expression of Met and HGF was determined by RT-PCR in all the lines derived from osteosarcoma patients.
-Using the techniques of Western blotting and protein array, we analyzed phosphorylation profile of MAPK and serine/threonine kinases and other proteins that could be involved in the HGF/Met signaling pathway in osteosarcoma cell.
-We also applied two inhibitors (Crizotinib, Tivantinib) and monitored their effect on activation of HGF/Met signaling pathway in osteosarcoma.
-The influence of these inhibitors on proliferation and cell viability was analyzed by the MTT assay.
-The effect of inhibitors on the cytoplasmic microtubules was analyzed using indirect immunofluorescence.
+Using the techniques of Western blotting and protein array, we analyzed the phosphorylation profile of MAPK and serine/threonine kinases and other proteins that could be involved in the HGF/Met signaling pathway in osteosarcoma cells.
+We also applied two inhibitors (Crizotinib, Tivantinib) and monitored their effect on activation of the HGF/Met signaling pathway in osteosarcoma.
+The influence of these inhibitors on proliferation and cell viability was analyzed using the MTT assay.
+The effect of the inhibitors on the cytoplasmic microtubules was analyzed using indirect immunofluorescence.

-Based on achieved results, we concluded that the activation of the HGF/Met signaling pathway in osteosarcoma cells leads to activation of the MAPK and serine/threonine kinases, especially Erk2 and Akt2.
-Another conclusion is that Crizotinib is potentially applicable as a specific inhibitor of Met receptor activation in osteosarcoma.
+Based on the results achieved, we concluded that the activation of the HGF/Met signaling pathway in osteosarcoma cells leads to the activation of the MAPK and serine/threonine kinases, in particular Erk2 and Akt2.
+Another observation is that Crizotinib is potentially applicable as a specific inhibitor of Met receptor activation in osteosarcoma.
 However Tivantinib has only limited influence on the activation of the Met receptor and causes depolymerization of microtubules in osteosarcoma cells.

 Petr